programmerraja/MyBlog/content/post/2025/Lessons from 2 Years of PR Reviews  9 Costly Coding Mistakes.md

 ### Open to Feedback

-Growth comes from learning, and as long as we stay open to feedback, we can always improve.
-If you disagree with any point, feel free to challenge me I welcome constructive discussion.
-Keep coding and growing!
+Growth comes from continuous learning, and staying open to feedback is key to improvement.
+If you have a different perspective, feel free to share I appreciate thoughtful discussions.
+Keep coding, keep growing!